Uniswap/docs/docs/contracts/uniswapx/guides/createFiller.md

 3. Determine which orders you would like to execute
 4. Send a new transaction to the [execute](https://github.com/Uniswap/UniswapX/blob/a2025e3306312fc284a29daebdcabb88b50037c2/src/reactors/BaseReactor.sol#L29) or [executeBatch](https://github.com/Uniswap/UniswapX/blob/a2025e3306312fc284a29daebdcabb88b50037c2/src/reactors/BaseReactor.sol#L37) methods of the [Dutch Order Reactor](https://github.com/Uniswap/UniswapX/blob/main/src/reactors/DutchOrderReactor.sol) specifying the signed orders you’d like to fill and the address of your executor contract

+## 2B.
+Retrieve & Execute Signed Limit Orders
+The process for retrieving and executing limit orders is the same as Dutch Orders above except that Limit Orders will be retrieved from the [Limit Orders Endpoint](TODO) and executed against the [Limit Order Reactor](https://github.com/Uniswap/UniswapX/blob/main/src/reactors/LimitOrderReactor.sol).
+The process is:

+1. Call `GET` on the `/TODO` of the UniswapX Limit Orders Endpoint as written above, to retrieve open signed orders
+2. Decode returned orders using the [UniswapX SDK](https://github.com/Uniswap/UniswapX-sdk/#parsing-orders)
+3. Send a new transaction to the [execute](https://github.com/Uniswap/UniswapX/blob/a2025e3306312fc284a29daebdcabb88b50037c2/src/reactors/BaseReactor.sol#L29) or [executeBatch](https://github.com/Uniswap/UniswapX/blob/a2025e3306312fc284a29daebdcabb88b50037c2/src/reactors/BaseReactor.sol#L37) methods of the [Limit Order Reactor](https://github.com/Uniswap/UniswapX/blob/main/src/reactors/LimitOrderReactor.sol) specifying the signed orders you’d like to fill and the address of your executor contract

-If the order is valid, it will be competing against other fillers attempts to execute it in a gas auction.
+For Dutch and Limit Orders, if the order is valid it will be competing against other fillers attempts to execute it in a gas auction.
 For this reason, we recommend submitting these transactions through a service like [Flashbots Protect](https://docs.flashbots.net/flashbots-protect/overview).